rahul-mourya/argocd-extensions/test/e2e/README.md

 # End-to-end tests

-This directory contains the end-to-end tests for Argo CD Image Updater.
+This directory contains the end-to-end tests for Argo CD Extensions as custom health checks.
 The tests are implemented using [kuttl](https://kuttl.dev) and require some prerequisites.